Beware of websites offering Fake Adblockers

 Redirects to fake ad blockers primarily exist for malicious purposes and financial gain.
 Cybercriminals or unscrupulous marketers use these redirects to generate revenue through direct sales of the fake software, advertising revenue from increased website traffic, or by engaging in phishing scams.
 These redirects are also an effective way to spread malware, as users may download and install what they believe to be a legitimate ad blocker, only to install harmful software on their device inadvertently.

-Also read How to fix Mypricklylive.com ads?
+Also read How to fix Kokojumjumbobo.top ads?

 fake adblocker webpage